jonashackt/pulumi-python-aws-ansible/README.md

 cd pulumi-aws-python-example
 ```

 Now create a Pulumi project with: `pulumi new aws-python`.
-Then you're promted to login to Pulumi, if you run `pulumi new` for the first time:
+Then you're promted to login to Pulumi (for more info about that, visit https://www.pulumi.com/docs/troubleshooting/faq/#how-does-pulumi-depend-on-pulumi-com), if you run `pulumi new` for the first time:

 ```
 Manage your Pulumi stacks by logging in.